tiffanyfrance/data-structures/week4/README.md

 Dotenv was used for storing variables locally.<br />

 ## Table layout
-Designed tables to have one address and another with meeting data.
-The meeting data also has the ability to change location in the building.<br />
+I designed tables to have one address and another with meeting data.
+The meeting data also has the ability to change room number (or location/varchar 100) in the building.<br />
 NOTE: Updated 9/30 based on class review.<br />
 <img src="table.png">